 MARY MURFITT was a co-author (with Debra Monk, Mark Hardwick and Mike Craver) and original cast member of the critically acclaimed Off-Broadway musical, Oil City Symphony.
 Oil City Symphony received the Outer Critic’s Circle Award for Best Off-Broadway Musical and Murfitt received a Theatre World Award, Drama Desk Award and Joseph Jefferson Award citation for her work as an actor in Oil City.
 In addition, she has directed numerous productions of Oil City Symphony including: Danny’s Skylight Cabaret (NYC), The Cape Playhouse (MA), The Ogunquit Playhouse (ME), Hippodrome State Theatre, Florida Studio Theatre, the Caldwell Theatre (FL) and Chanhassen Theatre (MN).
 Oil City is published and licensed by Music Theatre International.

 In 2000, Murfitt was also invited to participate as a composer in the National Music Theater Conference at the O’Neill Theater Center in Waterford, Connecticut.
 Two of the pieces she developed there were included in the musical production, EIGHT IS ENOUGH (performed at The Duplex and Joe’s Pub in NYC the following year).
-Her musical, LOOKING FOR HOME – A story from the Orphan Trains, for which she wrote music, lyrics and book, was originally developed in 2000 at the Laguna Playhouse in California where it eventually had its World Premiere in November 2011.
+Her musical, HOME (a story from the Orphan Trains), for which she wrote music, lyrics and book, was originally developed at the Laguna Playhouse in California where it eventually had its World Premiere in November 2011.
 It also received staged readings at Ensemble Theatre of Cincinnati and Manhattan Theatre Club in NYC.
-Ensemble Theatre received a 2007 Access to Artistic Excellence NEA Grant Award to support the development, workshop, and production of Looking for Home.
+Ensemble Theatre received an Access to Artistic Excellence NEA Grant Award to support the development, workshop, and production of Looking for Home.

-A staged reading of Murfitt’s most recent work BOOMERANG! (book, music & lyrics) was presented at Florida Studio Theatre in Sarasota in January 2014.
-Other ongoing projects in development: Magdalen’s Gospel, Pirate Queens of the Caribbean, No Place Like Home, The Lost Kitchen and Nellie Bly.
+A staged reading of Murfitt’s most recent work BOOMERANGST! (book, music & lyrics) was presented at Florida Studio Theatre in Sarasota in January 2014.
+Other ongoing projects in development: The Magdalen, Pyrate Queens, The Lost Kitchen and Nellie Bly.

 All rights reserved.